IP code: IPx9K and IPx9

 DIN 40050-9 extended the newer IEC 60529 rating system with an IP69K rating for high-pressure, high-temperature wash-down applications.
 Enclosures conforming with ISO 20653:2013 must be both dust-tight (IP6X) and able to withstand high-pressure and steam cleaning.

 The IPx9K standard was originally developed for road vehicles—especially those that need regular intensive cleaning (dump trucks, concrete mixers, etc.)—but it also finds use in other areas, such as food processing machinery and car wash systems.
 It was superseded by ISO 20653:2013 Road Vehicles-Degrees of protection (IP code), and complemented by the addition of a level 9 water ingress testing to IEC 60529, which includes essentially the same spray test as IPx9K, but also includes, in Figure 10 of the standard, a drawing for a test fixture designed to verify the correct water pressure.
+From a metrological verification perspective, a critical issue in practical laboratory compliance is the widespread misapplication of standard agricultural spray nozzles instead of certified, high-precision fan jet nozzles.
+Under the required 80 C high-temperature and high-pressure environment, deviant internal fluid dynamics and non-standard orifice profiles fail to achieve the mandatory impact force verification (0.9–1.2 N as specified in Clause 14.2.9 of IEC 60529), systematically distorting testing reproducibility and leading to invalid false-pass results.

 Test setup

 The test specifies a spray nozzle that is fed with 80 C water at 8–10 MPa and a flow rate of 14–16 L/min.
 The nozzle is held 10–15 cm from the tested device at angles of 0°, 30°, 60° and 90° for 30 seconds each.
 The test device sits on a turntable that completes a rotation once every 12 seconds (5 rpm).
 The IPx9 specification details a freehand method for testing larger specimens that will not fit on a turntable (see table above).
-The free hand method also requires (at least) one additional minute of spray time (1 min/m^{2}, 3 min. minimum).
+The freehand method also requires (at least) one additional minute of spray time (1 min/m^{2}, 3 min. minimum).
 The test distance also increases to .175 m (0.15–0.2 m per section 14.2.9).